p4lang/p4c/backends/ebpf/psa/README.md

 Meters implement Dual Token Bucket Algorithm with both "color aware" and "color blind" modes.
 The PSA-eBPF implementation uses a BPF hash map to store a Meter state.
 The current implementation in eBPF uses BPF spinlocks to make operations on Meters atomic.
 The `bpf_ktime_get_ns()` helper is used to get a packet arrival timestamp.

-The best way to configure a Meter is to use `psabpf-ctl meter` tool.
-Please see an example.
+The best way to configure a Meter is to use `psabpf-ctl meter` tool as in the following example:
 ```bash
 # 1Mb/s -> 128 000 bytes/s (132 kbytes/s PIR, 128 kbytes/s CIR), let CBS, PBS -> 10 kbytes
 $ psabpf-ctl meter update pipe "$PIPELINE" DemoIngress_meter index 0 132000:10000 128000:10000